 Peter Kerry Powers, Ph.D.

-In addition to his primary role as Dean, Powers has provided college-wide leadership in various capacities as the Provost’s or President’s appointee.
+In addition to his primary role as Dean, Powers has provided university-wide leadership in various capacities as the Provost’s or President’s appointee.
 He co-chaired Messiah’s strategic planning process, and he served as co-chair of the Middle States accreditation process.
-He has led a college-wide task force reviewing faculty FTE allocations, and he has served as the Provost’s representative on a task force reviewing policies and standards for tenure and promotion.
-He currently serves on a leadership team responsible for implementation of the new strategic plan, with a particularly focused role on developing Messiah College’s program in undergraduate research.
+He has led a university-wide task force reviewing faculty FTE allocations, and he has served as the Provost’s representative on a task force reviewing policies and standards for tenure and promotion.
+He currently serves on a leadership team responsible for implementation of the new strategic plan, with a particularly focused role on developing Messiah University’s program in undergraduate research.
 These opportunities have provided a strong overview of institutional operations and strategic needs.